-The Vice Chancellor's Tribunal has the same range of sentences as that of the Student Disciplinary Tribunal - see paragraph SR6(2)(c) above.
+The Appeals Tribunal has the same range of sentences as that of the Student Disciplinary Tribunal - see paragraph SR4(c) above.
 The Tribunal may confirm, set aside, or change any sentence passed by a lower tribunal.
-In the event of the Tribunal changing a sentence passed by a lower tribunal, the Tribunal shall supply the lower tribunal with a report stating its reasons for changing the sentence.
+In the event of the Tribunal changing a sentence passed by a lower tribunal, the Tribunal shall supply the lower tribunal with reasons for changing the sentence.